 - Random people will try to push you without asking!
 One lady solved this by making spikes for the handles of her chair which she now sells on etsy.

 You can get a chair to measure or for special circumstances.
 This is most true for non-power chairs, but can be true for power chairs too.
 Here is fit advice.
-This is likely a conversation with your doctor and possibly your insurance company.
+This is likely a conversation with your doctor and an occupational therapist/wheelchair specialist.
 For me the most important things were power and recline and there are limited fit options there, but the standard options were adjustable in terms of leg length (my legs are very long) so fit wasn’t an issue and I was able to get two standard chairs (one large power and one folding power for when the big one isn’t an option) that work for me.